 Regular homework is assigned and expected for high school courses.
-As the complexity and depth of student learning increase, so does the time required outside of school to learn, reinforce and respond to the instructional material.
-Homework is to reinforce, prepare, extend, and integrate a large body of curricular material.
+As the complexity and depth of student learning increase, so does the time required outside of school to learn, reinforce and respond to (in various ways) the instructional material.
+Homework is an important component of the high-school student's success - to reinforce, prepare, extend, and integrate a large body of curricular material.
 The importance, encouragement and support of substantial amounts of time set aside for required as well as independent reading and writing cannot be overemphasized.